-For lease contracts that convey a right to use an identified asset and require services to be provided by the lessor, the Group has elected to account for the entire contract as a lease.
-The Group does not allocate any amount of contractual payments to, and account separately for, any services provided by the lessor as part of the contract.
+For lease contracts that convey a right to use an identified asset and require services to be provided by the lessor, the Group and the Company have elected to account for the entire contract as a lease.
+The Group and the Company does not allocate any amount of contractual payments to, and account separately for, any services provided by the lessor as part of the contract.